Reverse Mortgage Frequently Asked Questions

 The short answer is, it depends.
 There are several variables that determine just how much of the home value you’ll be able to access.
 For instance, the borrowing limit (known as the “principal limit”) can depend on factors such as your age, home value as determined by an appraisal, the amount of outstanding loans against your house, and current interest rate.
 To get a better idea of how much cash you could receive, check out our Free Quote Calculator for a customized estimate.

-Because a reverse mortgage does not require monthly mortgage payments, the loan repayment process doesn’t have to begin until you’re no longer living in the home, or if you do not meet the terms of the loan.
+Because a reverse mortgage does not require monthly mortgage payments, the loan repayment process doesn’t have to begin until you’re no longer living in the home, or if you do not meet the terms of the loan – which includes keeping current with property taxes, insurance, and home maintenance.
 You can read more on repaying the loan here.

 With a reverse mortgage, your heirs can inherit the house, just as they would with any other mortgage.
 When the loan becomes due, they can decide how to repay the loan balance.
 Most often, the home is sold and proceeds are used to repay the lender.
 If there’s any money left over, it goes to your estate.
-And unlike a traditional mortgage, a reverse mortgage has non-recourse protection—which means that you or your heirs will never owe more than the home’s value.
+And unlike a traditional mortgage, a reverse mortgage has non-recourse protection—which means that you or your heirs will never owe more than the home’s value when it is sold.
 You can read more on what adult children need to know here.

-Reverse mortgage proceeds can be taken as a one-time, tax-free payment*, steady, tax-free monthly payments*, a line of credit as a “safety net” for future use, or any combination of these methods.
+Reverse mortgage proceeds can be taken as a one-time, tax-free payment1, steady, tax-free monthly payments1, a line of credit2 as a “safety net” for future use, or any combination of these methods.

 Like traditional “forward” mortgages, your interest rate determines the amount of interest you’ll pay on your loan.
 And when it comes to reverse mortgage, there are two rate-type products: Fixed rate and adjustable-rate (ARMs).
 With a fixed-rate reverse mortgage, the interest rate remains the same for the life of the loan, but requires a single lump-sum disbursement at the time of closing.
 With an ARM product, payment can be received via single lump-sum disbursement, line of credit, term, or tenure options.
 The annual adjustable rate comes with a periodical change of up to 2% with a lifetime cap rate of 5% over the start rate.
 Generally, these interest rates are slightly lower than those of fixed-rate mortgages, but offer greater flexibility with multiple payment options.
 For up-to-the-minute rates, and to see what you can qualify for at any given time, check out our Free Quote Calculator.